dwyl/flutter-bloc-tutorial/README.md

 ```

 And run `flutter pub get`.
-This wil install the dependency.
+This will install the dependency.

 After this,
 create a file in `lib/todo.dart`